 We used Santa Fe Canoe Outpost, located on the river near US 441, 10 minutes north of High Springs.
 In 2021, this long-time outfitter was purchased by the City of High Springs, which is operating it as part of its parks and recreation department.
-When we visited prior to this change, the knowledgeable staff had us in the water quickly and efficiently.

 Here’s a state guide to the Santa Fe kayaking trail.

 Kayaking the Santa Fe River: Basics

 From High Springs, the Santa Fe starts wide and woodsy with a brisk flow.
 Immediately, there are so many turtles — often seven and eight together on a single log.